 MAKE YOUR VOLUNTARY WORK COUNT….
 TOWARDS YOUR STUDIES!

-Are you a second or third year undergraduate in the Schools of Management and Business?
+Are you a second or third year undergraduate in the Guildhall School of Business and Law?

 Did you know your volunteering experience could count towards your degree, if you take the Work-Related Development Module?

 To accredit your experience (through the Learning Through Work Module) your voluntary work needs:

 - 100 hours involvement which can be accumulated as soon as you register your interest in the module and have the activities approved with Placements & Employability Unit (even a year before registering the module with the Student Hubs)